OtherRealms/Shot-Manager-Guide/source/index.rst

 ------------
 .. image:: LinkedShots.JPG

-Linked shots reference data from an existing shot for all properties unless overridden.
+Linked Shots reference data from an existing Shot for all properties unless overridden.
 These can be used for multi-cam set-ups where multiple cameras are used to render a scene but retain the same base filename and file path.
 Shots can be linked from any Shot List.

  NOTE: If not overriding frame range to unique frames, these images will overwrite each other when batch rendering unless Path Constructor nodes are used to make more unique file paths.
-For example, overriding the shot's Camera with a Camera Path Constructor, will give a unique path or filename.
+For example, overriding the Shot's Camera with a Camera Path Constructor, will give a unique path or filename.

-Linked shots can also be used to re-render sections of shots without losing their original frame range.
+Linked Shots can also be used to re-render sections of Shots without losing their original frame range.

 Shot Operations
 ===============

 .. image:: ShotOps.JPG

-1. **New Shot** , Adds a new shot to your list.
+1. **New Shot** , Adds a new Shot to your list.

-2. **Duplicate** the active shot.
+2. **Duplicate** the active Shot.
-3. **Join**, Merge the active shot into a target shot, combining their frame ranges.
-Options **Delete Target** = Deletes the target shot, **Assimilate View Layers** = Adds View Layer states to existing, **Assimilate Rules** =Adds Rules to existing.
+3. **Join**, Merge the active Shot into a target Shot, combining their frame ranges.
+Options **Delete Target** = Deletes the target Shot, **Assimilate View Layers** = Adds View Layer states to existing, **Assimilate Rules** =Adds Rules to existing.
-4. **Split** , Divide a shot, creating a duplicate at the given frame.
+4. **Split** , Divide a Shot, creating a duplicate at the given frame.
-5. **Copy From Shot** , Copy data from another shot.
-Select source shot name followed by specific data or 'All'. **Apply to all queued shots** will copy the source data to all queued /enabled shots.
+5. **Copy From Shot** , Copy data from another Shot.
+Select source Shot name followed by specific data or 'All'. **Apply to all queued Shots** will copy the source data to all queued /enabled Shots.
 6. **Add Links**,
-7. **Move Shot to index**, Move the active shot to another index for fast reordering.
+7. **Move Shot to index**, Move the active Shot to another index for fast reordering.
-8. **Delete** the selected shot.
+8. **Delete** the selected Shot.

 Main Panel
 ==========